Inside: A fun, free printable letter sound matching game for children in PreK to year two learning to distinguish initial sounds of the alphabet.

 Printable Letter Sound Matching Game

-Thanks to a fabulous teacher Miss (almost) Five is all about alphabet sounds, letters and words at the moment – she walks around the house sounding out simple CVC words, identifying the beginning sound of names and objects like a it’s a game and her attempts at writing are so much fun – featuring lots of meaningful letter-sound representations.
+Thanks to a fabulous teacher Miss Five is all about alphabet sounds, letters and words at the moment.
+In fact, she walks around the house sounding out simple CVC words, identifying the beginning sound of names and objects like a it’s a game, and her attempts at writing are so much fun – featuring lots of meaningful letter-sound representations.

-To encourage her interest we are playing all sorts of phonics games with letters, sounds and words, including one of her favourites – BAM! which you can find out how to play here.
-To be doubly sure that she has a good grasp of all of the most common sounds that our alphabet letters make in the initial position, I created this printable beginning sounds matching game (scroll down for free download).
+To encourage her interest we are playing lots of games with letters, sounds and words, including one of her favourites, the BAM learning game – it’s a great game for practising all sorts of learning facts, from times tables to geography facts!
+To be doubly sure that she has a good grasp of all of the most common sounds that the letters of the alphabet make when in the initial letter position, I created this printable letter sound matching game for beginning sounds (scroll down for access to the free download).

 Click here to download: Initial Sounds Alphabet Matching Game.
 Save the PDF to your computer.
 Open the PDF and print.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
 For durability, print onto matte photo paper or lightweight cardstock and laminate.
-Personal, non commercial use only.
 Graphics by LittleRedsClipArt.

 Having trouble accessing or downloading the file?
 Please try a different internet browser.

 Please note: All Childhood 101 printables are for personal use only, you may not use any part of this content for commercial purposes-that includes selling the document, giving it away to promote your business or website, or printing the file to sell.
 You may not share, loan or redistribute these documents.
 Teachers may use multiple copies for students in their own classroom.

 For more alphabet games and activities, check out these related ideas;